Long Plain First Nation, MBOjibway and Dakota community replaces SBR with an aerated lagoon and SAGR for cold weather wastewater treatment.

 SAGRs have been used to consistently reduce Total Ammonia-Nitrogen (TAN) levels in near-freezing water to levels below 1 mg/L (note that the un-ionized ammonia mentioned in WSER is a component of TAN, the proportion of which is related to water temperature and pH).
-Its patented Step-Feed nurtures the nitrifying bacteria needed to reduce ammonia to <1 data-preserve-html-node="true" mg/L in <1°C data-preserve-html-node="true" water.
+Its patented Step-Feed nurtures the nitrifying bacteria needed to reduce ammonia to less than 1 mg/L in less than 1°C water.
 In addition, with the only moving parts being the blowers supplying air to the system, the system’s O&M requirements are like that of an aerated lagoon.
 Other benefits of the SAGR system include low capital and operation costs, full nitrification in all seasons, and compatibility with existing facultative lagoons, as well as fecal and total coliform removal.

 Air supply for the SAGR aeration system is provided by a single positive displacement blower.
 However, one of the three installed for the lagoons is set up to assist should maintenance or additional air supply be required.